-The Ballard Center is an academic center that interacts with students, faculty, and practitioners to search for pattern-breaking social innovations.
+The Ballard Center is an academic center that interacts with students, faculty, and practitioners to search for pattern-breaking social impact.

-Come to the BYU Ballard Center for Economic Self-Reliance and the Peery Social Entrepreneurship program to learn how the world’s most vexing social problems are being solved.
-The Ballard Center matches students’ personal skills and interests with worthwhile educational experiences that lead to a meaningful life of Doing Good Better.
+Come join the BYU Melvin J. Ballard Center for Economic Self-Reliance, the Peery Social Entrepreneurship Program, the Impact Investing Program, and the Corporate Social Impact Program to learn how the world’s most vexing social problems are being solved.
+The Ballard Center matches students’ personal skills and interests with worthwhile educational experiences that lead to a meaningful life of Doing Good.
+Better.

 Enhance your impact on the world today by signing up for one of the following Ballard Center opportunities:

-- Attend our eye-opening events & clubs to learn how to make your philanthropy smarter
+- Attend our eye-opening events & club meetings to learn how to make your social engagement smarter

 - Classes provide frameworks for social change and teach students how to leverage their skills

-- On- and off-campus internships help build your résumé and solve social problems
+- On- and off-campus internships help you to build your resume and solve social problems

 - Competitions, such as the Social Venture Academy, provide students coaching and funding to make their socially-minded business ideas become a reality

-Whether it’s for one hour a semester or several, there’s a place for you at the Ballard Center.
+Whether you can commit to giving the Ballard Center one hour of your time or several, there’s a place for you here.
 Students from any major can come to the Ballard Center for an advisement session to construct a personalized plan for incorporating our programs into their BYU experience.
 Sign up here.